ton-play/playdeck-integration-guide/README.md

 // On mobile clients:
 // -- if link is telegram link (t.me, telegram.me) --> opens inside // telegram's internal browser
 // -- if link to external resource (google.com, etc) --> open in an // external browser
+// It is supported only in webapp games

 const { parent } =  window;